Legislative Policy Committees

 - December 8-9, 2016 - Policy Committee Meeting (FLC Legislative Conference); Embassy Suites Orlando Lake Buena Vista

 Below is a listing of the five League policy committees.
 Click on each one to review the issues that fall within the purview of that committee, current committee members, staff contact details and links to issue briefs and advocacy resources.
 If you are interested in learning more about the policy committee process, please contact Mary Edenfied at (850) 222-9684 or by e-mail at email@example.com.

 The Legislative Committee

-A key component to the final adoption of the League’s Legislative Action Agenda is the Legislative Committee, which the League president appoints in October prior to the November Legislative Conference.
-The Legislative Committee is comprised of each legislative policy committee chair and the chairs of the other standing committees; the president of each local and regional league; the presidents of several other municipal associations; chairs of the municipal trust boards; and several at-large members.
-These officials meet at the Legislative Conference to review the recommended priorities of the Legislative Policy Committees.
+A key component to the final adoption of the League’s Legislative Action Agenda is the Legislative Committee.
+Appointments to the Legislative Committee are made by the FLC president and usually includes each legislative policy committee chair and the chairs of the other standing committees; the president of each local and regional league; the presidents of several other municipal associations; chairs of the municipal trust boards; and several at-large members.
+These officials typically meet at the Legislative Conference to review the recommended priorities of the five Legislative Policy Committees.
 The role of the Legislative Committee is to provide a “big picture” perspective to ensure that issues are truly representative of statewide municipal interests, not duplicative or in conflict, and are timely and properly presented.
 The Legislative Committee may limit, reject, prioritize or rank recommendations.
 The policy priorities as adopted by the Legislative Committee are then recommended to the general membership for approval as the League’s Legislative Action Agenda.

 The Resolutions Committee

 The Federal Action Strike Team (FAST) is a standing committee that addresses federal issues that affect municipalities.
-FAST members are appointed by the League president according to congressional district and each member works closely with the League and the National League of Cities to influence federal legislation affecting cities in Florida.
+FAST members are appointed by the League president and each member works closely with the League and the National League of Cities to influence federal legislation affecting cities in Florida.